Cryptocurrency wallet: Simple cryptocurrency wallet

 A simple cryptocurrency wallet contains pairs of public and private cryptographic keys.
 The keys can be used to track ownership, receipt or spend cryptocurrencies.
 A public key allows others to make payments to the address derived from it, whereas a private key enables the spending of cryptocurrency from that address.

 The cryptocurrency itself is not in the wallet.
 In the case of bitcoin and cryptocurrencies derived from it, the cryptocurrency is decentrally stored and maintained in a publicly available distributed ledger called the blockchain.

-Multi-chain cryptocurrency wallet

-Multi-chain wallets are designed to support multiple blockchain networks, enabling users to store, manage, and transact different types of cryptocurrencies from a single interface.
-Unlike single-chain wallets, which are limited to a specific blockchain, multi-chain wallets provide a unified experience for handling various assets.
-These wallets enhance convenience and security by reducing the need for multiple wallet applications and providing integrated features for multiple digital assets.

-Features of a multi-chain wallet: